 • Monitor how adequate the fire risk control measures are to assist in preventing emergencies

-• Make other staff aware of fire hazard in the workplace
+• Make other staff aware of fire hazards in the workplace

 • Direct others in an emergency – show how and where to safely evacuate, and clear their designated area